GNOME/gnome-builder/CONTRIBUTING.md

 ## Making a Release

+ - Update subprojects like libdazzle/etc for recent releases
  - Update NEWS for release notes
  - Update meson.build for the new version number
  - Update doc/conf.py to reflect the updated version number